MLNeurosurg/neurovfm/README.md

 - **3D ViT encoder**, general-purpose representations for *any* clinical neuroimage (T1, T2, FLAIR, DWI, CT, etc.)
 - **Study-level diagnostic heads**, covering **74 MRI**/**82 CT** expert-defined diagnoses for *any* neuroimaging study
 - **Findings LLM**, generates preliminary findings given *any* neuroimaging study plus clinical context
-- **Interpretation**, pass outputs to a frontier reasoning model for higher-level tasks (e.g., triage)
+- **Reasoning API**, pass outputs to a frontier reasoning model for higher-level tasks (e.g., triage)

 > **Research use only.** Not a medical device.
 Do not use for clinical decision-making.